-Category 2c incentives are available to buildings with 50 Dwelling Units or fewer.
-Category 10 incentives are available to Multifamily projects in buildings with at least 100 dwelling units.
+Category 2c incentives are available to buildings with 100 Dwelling Units or fewer.
 See Section 4.3 of this Program Manual for more details on the relevant application process, and Section 4.4 for more details on the Multifamily Program.

-2.4 Small and Medium Business Incentives
+2.4 Small Business & Nonprofit Incentives

-Commercial customers with an average annual peak demand of 300 kW or less are eligible for SMB incentives.
-All SMB incentives require decommissioning over the scope of the project.
+Commercial customers with an average annual peak demand of 300 kW or less are eligible for Small Biz incentives.
+All Small Biz incentives require decommissioning over the scope of the project.
 Partial load projects are not eligible.
 New construction is not eligible for incentives for ASHPs.